zandinux/ODCM/README.md

 ODCM
 ====

-Open Data-Center Manager (ODCM) is a Java project which can automates live migrations with Xen Hypervisor
+Open Data-Center Manager (ODCM) is a Java project which can automates live migrations with Xen Hypervisor.